GorbulasDev/learnelectra/docs/where_how.md

 ---
 id: where_how
-title: How and Where to XEP
+title: How and Where to Buy XEP
 ---

 # How Do I Purchase, Buy, and Hold Electra Protocol Coins, XEP?